fluree/docs.flur.ee/src/content/docs/smart-functions/rules.md

     <img src="https://s3.amazonaws.com/fluree-docs/roleChatUser.svg" alt="Diagram shows a role, chatUser, that is comprised of three rules: read access for all chats and people, as well as read and write access for own chats.">
 </p>

-Another role, dbAdmin might include read and write access to all users, as well as token issuing permissions (tokens are only relevant to the hosted FlureeDB).
+Another role, dbAdmin might include read and write access to all users, as well as token issuing permissions (tokens are only relevant to the hosted Fluree).

 <p class="text-center">
     <img src="https://s3.amazonaws.com/fluree-docs/roleDbAdmin.svg" alt="Diagram shows a role, dbAdmin, that is comprised of two rules: read and write access for all users and the ability to generate and revoke tokens.">